 - It is not required to define the join clause as the NATURAL JOIN uses an implicit join clause based on the common column.

-- But if possible we should avoid using the NATURAL JOIN because if we are having multiple common columns it gives us an unexpected result.
+- But if possible, we should avoid using the NATURAL JOIN because having multiple common columns gives us an unexpected result.

 Consider the following example for two tables named COUNTRIES and CITIES.
-The following CREATE TABLE statements will create the COUNTRIES and CITIES table.
+The following CREATE TABLE statements will create the COUNTRIES and CITIES tables.

-- Now insert some data into the COUNTRIES and CITIES tables using INSERT statement as follows:
+- Now insert some data into the COUNTRIES and CITIES tables using the INSERT statement as follows:

 select * from COUNTRIES;